-The Institute at the Golden Gate hosted Parks: The New Climate Classroom on November 6-9, 2013 at Cavallo Point Lodge in Sausalito, California.
+From November 6-9, 2013, the Institute at the Golden Gate hosted Parks: The New Climate Classroom at Cavallo Point Lodge in Sausalito, California.

 Parks: The New Climate Classroom was convened to accelerate and deepen climate change communications and education and link organizations, public lands, formal and in-formal educators, and related fields to fundamentally shifting the public dialogue on climate change.
 Presenters and attendees represented a cross-disciplinary, multi-sector group of leaders and innovators in the fields of climate change communications, education and learning, parks and public lands management and interpretation, communications, and related fields.

 Attendees connected with experts and others facing similar challenges and working toward common goals.
 The cross-sector field of people and organizations learned new tactics and approaches to increase the effectiveness and reach of climate change-related programming.

 A sincere thank you to all presenters and attendees for your energy, contributions, and dedication to Parks: The New Climate Classroom and for your work on climate change, education, and solving big problems collectively.

 The Institute at the Golden Gate is to maintaining the extraordinary momentum generated at the conference.
 Please help us in our efforts by completing this short survey.

 In the meanwhile, here are a few follow-up points and links.
 Please keep in touch with us on social media, email, or just give us a ring.
 Follow the Institute at the Golden Gate on Twitter and Facebook.

 To inquire about specific presentations or materials from speakers or their organizations, please contact the presenter directly.
 Email addresses are provided on the participant directory.

 Watch this space for more information on the release of conference videos recorded and produced by BAYCAT.